Artificial Barriers for stochastic differential equations and for construction of boundary-preserving schemes: Artificial Barriers Euler--Peano

 to obtain an associated triple $(\hat{\xi}^{\ABEP}_{N,\Delta t},\hat{w}_{N,\Delta t}^{\ABEP},\hat{L}_{N,\Delta t}^{\ABEP}-\hat{U}_{N,\Delta t}^{\ABEP})$ in the sense of Section~\ref{sec:RSDE}.
 Then, in particular, we have that $\hat{\xi}^{\ABEP}_{N,\Delta t} = \Gamma_{N}(\hat{w}_{N,\Delta t}^{\ABEP})$.
 Note that~\eqref{eq:wABEPdef} on $[\ell_{\Delta t}(s),\ell_{\Delta t}(s)+\Delta t]$ is the classical EM scheme starting from the value $\hat{\xi}^{\ABEP}_{N,\Delta t}(\ell_{\Delta t}(s))$.
 Moreover, using the explicit expressions for the Skorokhod map in Definition~\ref{def:G0aExplicit}, we have the following representation for $\hat{\xi}^{\ABEP}_{N,\Delta t}$ in the two-finite-boundaries case ($|b|<\infty$)

 The involved formula in~\eqref{eq:ABEPexplicit} is simplified in the one-finite-boundary case ($b=\infty$), but the ABEP scheme is not implementable in this case either.

 The following proposition provides moment bounds and boundary-preservation of the ABEP scheme.
-Since the ABEP scheme is defined in~\eqref{eq:ABEPdef} as the solution to a reflected SDE, the boundary-preserving property of the ABEP scheme follows directly. \begin{theorem} Suppose Assumptions~\ref{ass:Lip} and~\ref{ass:Feller} are satisfied and let $N \in \mathbb{N}$ and $\Delta t>0$.
+Since the ABEP scheme is defined in~\eqref{eq:ABEPdef} as the solution to an RSDE, the boundary-preserving property of the ABEP scheme follows directly. \begin{theorem} Suppose Assumptions~\ref{ass:Lip} and~\ref{ass:Feller} are satisfied and let $N \in \mathbb{N}$ and $\Delta t>0$.
 Then the ABEP scheme satisfies moment bounds

 for every $p \geq 2$, and only takes values in $\CDDN$

 The constant $C(p,T,L_{f},L_{g},a,x_{0})$ is independent of $N \in \mathbb{N}$ and $\Delta t$. \end{theorem} \begin{proof}[Proof of Theorem~\ref{th:ABEPmomBounds}] Let $p \geq 2$.
 The case of a bounded domain ($|a| + |b| < \infty$) is immediate since $|\xiNDt^{\ABEP}(t)| = |\Gamma_{N}(\hat{w}_{N,\Delta t}^{\ABEP})|$ is bounded by $\max(|a|,|b|)$ in this case (see Lemma~\ref{lem:GNLipGB}).
 Suppose now that $b=\infty$.
 We reduce the desired moment estimates on $\xiNDt^{\ABEP}$ to the corresponding moment estimates for $\hat{w}_{N,\Delta t}^{\ABEP}$ using Lemma~\ref{lem:GNLipGB}